VISIT OUR ART STORE ▶

 Paint the trunk of the tree

-This method gives the tree a lovely, blended look, and you'll see the colors fade into each other naturally.
+This method gives the tree a lovely, blended look, with colors fading into each other naturally.

 Add a bit of splatter